Share this

 Follow directions closely to reduce risk.

-If you choose to do it yourself, some products are available for home use.
-These products, used individually or in a mixture, are effective chemical treatments for poison hemlock.
+Some herbicides are available for home use.
+A few are listed below.
+These active ingredients, used in a mixture or individually, are suggested chemical treatments to control poison hemlock.
 Look for these chemical names in the “Active Ingredients” section of product labels.

 ONLY professional pesticide applicators can use Restricted-Use Pesticides (RUP) that may be more effective.
 For larger stands of poison hemlock contact a licensed pesticide applicator with experience controlling poison hemlock.

-• A white box on the example label highlights active ingredient 2,4-D. Text on the label states “Kills up to 140 weed types as listed"
+• The white box on this example product label highlights active ingredient glyphosate.
+Text on the label states “Kills to the root".

 Herbicide Application Tips